S4.4 - PZ Tables as Federated Datasets

 Stage II - Photo-z pre-processing

-• Execution of pipeline Training Set Maker (or download whatever training set recommended by the LSST DM team).
+• Execution of pipeline Training Set Maker (x-matching).

 • Characterization of the training set - QA report (Jupyter Notebook).